cismembrane/gns3-labs/ansible-ospf/README.md

 C3600 router images were then used, but SSH complained about outdated SSH encryption algorithms.

-C7200 router images were then used, to the same effect with SSH algorithims.
+C7200 router images were then used, to the same effect with SSH algorithms.

 The errors were finally overridden with client-side SSH command-line options and the C7200 router images were chosen despite this drawback.
 The interfaces are no longer living on SVIs or VLAN interfaces.
 The descriptions still preserve that history: